GSA/digitalgov.gov/content/posts/2015-01-15-the-future-will-be-printed-in-3d.md

   - White House
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-314-NIH-3D-Print-Exchange-3D-model-and-Objex-Unlimited-HIV-printed-on-ProJet-4500.jpg" alt="NIH 3D Print Exchange 3D model and Objex Unlimited HIV printed on ProJet 4500" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-314-NIH-3D-Print-Exchange-3D-model-and-Objex-Unlimited-HIV-printed-on-ProJet-4500.jpg" alt="NIH 3D Print Exchange 3D model and Objex Unlimited HIV printed on ProJet 4500" %}

 The use of [3D printing](http://3dprinting.com/what-is-3d-printing/) is growing.
 From [kayaks](http://www.cnet.com/news/custom-3d-printed-kayak-is-a-homemade-work-of-art/) to [pancakes](http://www.cnet.com/news/print-out-breakfast-with-a-pancake-printer/) to [human](http://www.cnet.com/news/how-3d-printers-are-changing-kids-lives-in-war-torn-sudan/) and [canine](http://www.usatoday.com/story/news/nation-now/2014/12/18/derby-dog-3d-printed-prosthetics/20621097/) prosthetics, a diverse array of 3D printed products have been delivered.
 3D printing has also been named one of the [top technology trends in 2015](http://www.gartner.com/newsroom/id/2867917) that organizations should incorporate into their strategic planning.